 - The extent to which the employee's negative behaviours were related to his or her job.

 - Whether any managers or supervisors were present when the alleged negative activities occurred.

 What is the difference between negligent hiring and negligent retention?

+As we have learnt the meaning of negligent retention.
+Let's take a look at the difference between negligent hiring and negligent retention.
 Negligent retention differs from negligent hiring only in terms of when an employer discovers, or should have discovered, an employee's unsuitability for the job.
 The failure in negligent retention claims occurs when an employer continues to employ an unsuitable employee.